Newcastle Brown Ale became the highest selling bottled beer in Britain, and came to make significant sales in the United States.

 The Tyne Brewery produced over one million barrels of beer a year by 1972, however increasing national sales of Newcastle Brown Ale saw the facility struggle to meet demand.

-Newcastle Brown Ale’s reputation as a high-strength beer earned it colourful nicknames on Tyneside, such as “lunatic’s broth” and “journey into space”.
+Newcastle Brown Ale had earned a near legendary reputation in its local area by the mid-1970s.
+It garnered colourful nicknames, based on its supposed strength, such as “lunatic’s broth” and “journey into space”.
 However an independent analysis in 1974 found the beer to have an ABV of five percent, and an original gravity of 1047.